 I am a child of the sun.
 I was built for hot weather.
 I’m a lizard in need of a rock.
 I have desert heat coursing through my veins.
 I grab a sweater when it’s 74, and keep my office temperature at my preferred level of warmth – 82 degrees.

 And, this cold blooded, sun-basker needs sunscreen.
 I grew up with this unnatural fear of being sunburned.
 Whether it stems from a natural fear or from my mother who consistently slathered me in white goop/freaked out at any sign of redness, is another question.

-But, there's a fine line between protection and over protection.
+There’s a fine line between protection and over protection.
 We have been very diligent about our daily sunscreen application for years.
-You can find it in our lotions, make-up and other skin care products.
+You can find it in our lotions, make-up, and other skincare products.
 So, we’re actually seeing an onslaught of vitamin D deficiency.

 Sunscreen is soooo good at protecting us from harmful UVA and UVB rays it also protects us from absorbing vitamin D. And, why is that important?
 I’m glad you asked.

 You can only get vitamin D from the sun or a supplement.
 Our body makes vitamin D but only after the skin has been exposed to a sufficient amount of sunlight.

 vitamin D is very important to us all

 Vitamin D is a necessity in helping you absorb calcium.
 It also helps your immune system; because it’s intrinsically involved in the life cycle of human cells.
 In fact, vitamin D deficiency has been linked to a number of cancers, heart disease, and depression.